wp-plugins/esv-crossref/readme.txt

 == Screenshots ==

-1. The first screenshot is an example of scripture reference that have been converted into hover-able links.
-The rest demonstrate how it will appear once installed.
+1. Example of scripture reference that have been converted into hover-able links.

-2. screenshot-2.png
+2. Hovering over a link.

-3. screenshot-3.png
+3. Hovering over a link.

-4. screenshot-4.png
+4. Hovering over a link.

 == Changelog ==